derekmulcahy/w65c816sxb-hacker/README.md

 The WDC tools are only available on Windows.
 The CC65 suite is being actively developed and is cross platform.

-The Makefile will generate two bin files, sxb-0x0300.bin and sxb-0x7EE0.bin.
+The Makefile will generate several bin files named sxb-0xXXXX.bin.
-These contain the code/data and the shadow vectors respectively.
+These contain the code/data and the shadow vectors.
 The names indicate the RAM location that they are loaded to.
+This a substitute for the WDC binary files which contain offsets and sizes for several segments.

 The original for the sxb.py tool was developed by Karl Ljungkvist and can be found at https://github.com/kalj/sxb

 The original code for the WDC tools have been moved into the "originals" directory.
-The "wdc-unified.bin" file contains the original code and data but has been stripped of the WDC headers and links.
-It is used to compare the CC65 generated file.

 The original WDC style binary can be found in originals/wdc-sxb-hacker.bin and can be programmed and executed by using